-- (2) If the county clerk has designated a county facility pursuant to NRS 293.5035, the location of that facility. - → If no such newspaper is published in the county, the publication may be made in a newspaper of general circulation published in the nearest county in this State. - (b) The notice must be published once each week for 4 consecutive weeks next preceding the close of registration for any election. - The offices of the county clerk, a county facility designated pursuant to NRS 293.5035 and other ex officio registrars may remain open on the last Friday in October in each even-numbered year.
+(2) If the county clerk has designated a county facility pursuant to NRS 293.5035, the location of that facility.

+- If no such newspaper is published in the county, the publication may be made in a newspaper of general circulation published in the nearest county in this State.

+- (b) The notice must be published once each week for 4 consecutive weeks next preceding the close of registration for any election.

+5. The offices of the county clerk, a county facility designated pursuant to NRS 293.5035 and other ex officio registrars may remain open on the last Friday in October in each even numbered year.
-- general election, an elector may register to vote only:

-(a) By appearing in person at the office of the county clerk or, if open, a county facility designated pursuant to NRS 293.5035; or - (b) By computer, if the county clerk has established a system pursuant to NRS 293.506 for using a computer to register voters.

-6. For the period beginning on the fifth Sunday preceding any primary or general election and ending on the [third Tuesday] Friday preceding any primary or
+6. For the period beginning on the fifth Sunday preceding any primary or general election and ending on the [third Tuesday] Friday preceding any primary or general election, an elector may register to vote only: